 You are surrounded by Bluetooth devices – fitness trackers, headphones, speakers, and smart home devices all use this connectivity system.
 They share your data with one another and the web, and where there is data, there are always hackers waiting to steal it.
 Is Bluetooth actually as unsafe as it seems?
 Let’s find out.

 Bluetooth connections have been around for a few decades, so hackers have found many ways to abuse it.
-There are quite a few Bluetooth vulnerabilities you should be aware of, which are usually exploited in the following types of Bluetooth attacks:
+Bluetooth devices are everywhere.
+Here are some of the vulnerabilities you should be aware of, which are usually exploited in the following types of Bluetooth attacks:

 If a hacker manages to get into your smartphone, they can get tons of sensitive information about you.
 This can later be used in social engineering attacks, to blackmail you, or to hack into your bank and other accounts.

 However, the worst part about Bluetooth attacks is that security researchers find new ways the connection can be exploited every year.

 These bluetooth security risks aren't as common as bluejacking or bluebugging, but you should still be aware of the threats.